Want to grow weed at home?

 Sometimes it appears that the stems of the plant in its early days are purple in color.
 Don’t worry. it’s a normal thing.
 It happens just because of genetics and nothing else.

-Try to keep control over humidity if you are growing plants indoor.
-High humidity helps in increasing the growth rate of female plants while low humidity is good for the growth of male.
-Likewise with the temperature: low temperature is helpful for female plants’ growth while high temperature is good for male plants.
+Try to keep control over humidity and temperature if you are growing plants indoors.
+High humidity helps in increasing the growth rate of female plants, while low humidity is good for the growth of male.
+Likewise with the temperature: low temperature is helpful for female plants’ growth, while high temperature is good for male plants.

 As far as lighting is concerned, blue spectrum light energy boosts up the growth rate of female plants, producing strong, large, healthy leaves; while red spectrum light when the plants enter the flowering stage promotes budding.